nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">
 :bulb: **Tip:**<br>

-You can rename the archived file in the file path manually for easier reference.
+1. You can rename the archived file in the file path manually for easier reference.<br>

-1. Features for naming the archived file using the CLI will be available in later releases.
+&nbsp&nbsp&nbsp&nbsp 1.
+Features for naming the archived file using the CLI will be available in later releases.<br>
-2. To restore Tracey to a previous version, rename the archived file name to `addressbook.json` and replace the file in `ROOT/data` with the archived file.
+3. To restore Tracey to a previous version, rename the archived file name to `addressbook.json` and replace the file in `ROOT/data` with the archived file.

 </div>